Emma Harper

 Emma Harper is a Scottish National Party (SNP) politician.
-She has been a Member of the Scottish Parliament (MSP) for the South Scotland region since the 2016 Scottish Parliament election.
+She was a Member of the Scottish Parliament (MSP) for the South Scotland region from the 2016 Scottish Parliament election until the 2026 Scottish Parliament election, where she lost her seat on the list.

 Early life

 Harper was born and raised on a farm near Stranraer where her father was a dairyman.
 She attended Stranraer Academy.
 In 1978, the family moved to a farm near Annan and she attended Annan Academy prior to her nurse training in Dumfries at the Royal College of Nursing and Midwifery.
 After qualifying, she worked at the Dumfries and Galloway Royal Infirmary.

 Harper has worked in hospitals in NHS Scotland and NHS England, and at Cedars-Sinai Medical Center in Los Angeles, California, United States.
 Her work included: transplant and trauma surgery, before going on to lead nursing surgical teams and provide specialist clinical education.

 Harper is a degree-registered nurse and a member of the Royal College of Nursing and the Association for Perioperative Practice.

 As a keen Burnsian, Harper is past president of Dumfries Ladies Burns Club Number 1.